 Specifically designed to give you a solid grounding in the theoretical and professional skills needed to offer high-quality nursing care that meets the needs of clients, service users and their families, this course will ultimately teach you how to enable, educate, and encourage those experiencing mental health problems to progress towards recovery.

 Practical experience takes a central role in the course, completed in a variety of healthcare environments which includes community and hospital settings.
-As part of your 2,300 hours of placement you’ll take part in the full cycle of care which includes shift working, weekends and night duty.
+As part of your placement you’ll take part in the full cycle of care which includes shift working, weekends and night duty.

-According to Unistats, 89% of final year students said staff are good at expaining things; join us on live chat now to find out more, or register to meet us at an Open Day.
+According to Unistats, 89% of final-year students said staff are good at explaining things; join us on live chat now to find out more, or register to meet us at an Open Day.
 You can also watch a webinar presentation to find out more about this course.